PapirusDevelopmentTeam/papirus-folders/README.md

 # Papirus Folders

-papirus-folders is a bash script that allows changing the color of folders in [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) and its forks (which based on version 20171007 and newer).
+papirus-folders is a handy bash script that lets you change the colors of folders in the [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) and similar themes based on version 20171007 or newer.
+It's an easy way to customize how your folders look.

 ## Table of contents